 *Ain’t That A Kick In The Head?*

-The production of Fallout 3 had suffered through a long and sordid affair, with the rights to the franchise undergoing a protracted saga after the closing down of the series’ original development house, Black Isle Studios, and the cancellation of their vision of the third installment, codenamed Van Buren, before eventually leaving the grasp of a post-Brian Fargo Interplay (a memorable figure behind many revered 90′s RPGs who’s now back on the scene after Wasteland 2′s Kickstarter success) and landing in the hands of the Elder Scrolls developer, Bethesda Game Studios.
+The production of Fallout 3 had suffered through a long and sordid affair, with the rights to the franchise undergoing a protracted saga after the closing down of the series’ original development house, Black Isle Studios, and the cancellation of their vision of the third installment, codenamed Van Buren.
+Fallout’s licence then eventually left the grasp of a post-Brian Fargo Interplay (a memorable figure behind many revered 90’s RPGs who’s now back on the scene after Wasteland 2’s Kickstarter success) and landed in the hands of the Elder Scrolls developer, Bethesda Game Studios.